Miko-Takanen/TheItsNormalClicker/README.md

 ## Description:
-This is a simple clicker game based on the character *Routine*.
+This is a simple clicker game based mainly on the character *Routine*.

 this clicker includes a nice simple bg, changing caption, and random sounds. this code makes a .txt file to keep track on your clicks, but this program currently doesnt save said clicks when u close the program.

 ### Requirements:
 I recommend running this program in Visual Code Studio or some other app that you can access the terminal in.
+Though probably not needed.
-Also this imports *Pygame* and *Random* into the project.
+Also this imports *Pygame*, *Random* and *Pygame.locals* into the project.

+## Disclaimers:
+- Do not move objects from their respective folders.
+- Do not remove needed code.
+- Do not claim your ownership of this project.
+Always credit me (pls)
+- If there are problems.
+Contact me on here or discord:

+***.kisurepo_kristalli.***

 # Changelogs:
 V: 1.0 1st Creation